Humanitarian Alternatives/Alternatives Humanitaires is a bilingual (French/English) review devoted to humanitarian action.

 These articles are freely accessible online, and hard copy versions are available by subscription or purchase of individual issues.

-The review’s beginnings: a resolutely collective project
+The review’s beginnings: a staunchly collective project

-A working group was then formed to define the relevance and the feasibility of this initiative together with the input from various French-speaking foundations interested in the project.
-At the very outset, Jean-François Mattei, Benoît Miribel, Jean-Baptiste Richardier, and Jean-Christophe Rufin received support from the Action Against Hunger Foundation, the Handicap International Foundation (now HI Institute for Humanitarian Action), and the Mérieux Foundation.
-A legal French association was created and, two years later, in February 2016, the review Humanitarian Alternatives published its first issue with a focus on the humanitarian consequences of the Ebola health crisis.
+A working group was then formed to define the shape such a publication might take and its feasibility with input from various French-speaking foundations interested in the project.
+At the very outset, Jean-François Mattei, Benoit MiribelJean-Baptiste Richardier and Jean-Christophe Rufin confirmed the support of the French Red Cross Foundation, the Action Against Hunger Foundation, the Handicap International Foundation (now HI Institute for Humanitarian Action) and the Mérieux Foundation.
+A legal French association was then created and, two years later, in February 2016, the Humanitarian Alternatives review published its first issue with a focus on the humanitarian consequences of the Ebola health crisis.

 The Orientation Council